Who is Finland’s partying prime minister Sanna Marin?

 More positively, she has also been hailed for her stand against Russia in the ongoing war in Ukraine and has been at the forefront of efforts to make Finland and Sweden a part of Nato in light of the conflict.

-A Helsinki native born on 16 November 1985, Ms Marin’s father Lauri reportedly struggled with alcoholism and left her mother, who subsequently began a same-sex relationship and raised Sanna with her girlfriend.
+A Helsinki native born on 16 November 1985, Ms Marin’s father Lauri Marin reportedly struggled with alcoholism and left her mother, who subsequently came out and raised Sanna with her girlfriend.

 As a teenager, Ms Marin graduated from Pirkkala High School and then from the University of Tampere with a degree in Administrative Science, working as a baker and cashier to support her studies.